Reporting a Change

 Special note: Covered California does not require members to report a pregnancy.
 If you are an existing Covered California member, it is not necessary or recommended to report a pregnancy unless you are interested in other coverage options for pregnant women such as Medi-Cal or the Medi-Cal Access Program.
 Detailed information related to pregnancy coverage can be found here.

 To report changes, call Covered California at (800) 300-1506 or log in to your online account at CoveredCA.com.
-You may also visit the Find Local Help page to find a Certified Insurance Agent, Certified Enrollment Counselor or county eligibility worker who can provide free assistance in your area.
+You may also visit the Find Help page to find a Certified Insurance Agent, Certified Enrollment Counselor or county eligibility worker who can provide free assistance in your area.